aadhilm/RustScanner/README.md

 ---

 ## **🎯 Introduction**
+NetScan is a powerful and versatile network scanning utility designed to help administrators, security professionals, and IT enthusiasts analyze and monitor their network environments efficiently.
 A lightweight yet robust network scanner that combines:
 - **Host discovery** (ICMP/ARP/TCP SYN scans)
 - **Port scanning** (SYN, Connect, UDP)